-InCites Local Journal Utilization Report (LJUR) helps you confirm the strength of your library collection and identify the priority journals going forward.
+The InCites Organization Report includes a Journal Utilization tool to enable you to confirm the strength of your library collection and identify the priority journals going forward.
 It does this by aggregating the bibliographic data linked to the faculty at your institution.

 - Discover which journals your authors cite the most